hoblin/runpod-worker-ollama/README.md

 # Runpod serverless runner for ollama

+## Simplified version with request pass-through to ollama.
+---
 ## How to use

 Start a runpod serverless with the docker container ``svenbrnn/runpod-ollama:latest``.
 Set ``MODEL_NAME`` environment to a model from ollama.com to automatically download a model.